-This time-saving advantage to case-control studies also means they are more practical than other scientific trial designs if the exposure to a suspected cause is a very long time before the outcome of a disease.
+The time-saving advantage offered by case-control studies also means they are more practical than other scientific trial designs if the exposure to a suspected cause occurs a long time before the outcome of a disease.

-For example, if you wanted to test the hypothesis that a disease seen in adulthood is linked to factors occurring in young childhood, a prospective study would take decades to do.
-A case-control study is a more feasible option in such a scenario.
+For example, if you wanted to test the hypothesis that a disease seen in adulthood is linked to factors occurring in young children, a prospective study would take decades to carry out.
+A case-control study is a far more feasible option.

 Does not need large numbers of people

-Numerous risk factors can be evaluated in case-control studies since they do not require large numbers of people to give statistically meaningful results.
-More resource can be put into the analysis of fewer people.
+Numerous risk factors can be evaluated in case-control studies since they do not require large numbers of participants to be statistically meaningful.
+More resources can be dedicated to the analysis of fewer people.

-While a case-control study can help to test a hypothesis about the link between a risk factor and an outcome, it is not as powerful as other types of study in determining a causal relationship between exposure to something and a specific outcome.
+While a case-control study can help to test a hypothesis about the link between a risk factor and an outcome, it is not as powerful as other types of study in confirming a causal relationship.

-Case-control studies are often used to yield early clues that inform further research using more rigorous scientific methods.
+Case-control studies are often used to provide early clues and inform further research using more rigorous scientific methods.

-The main problem with case-control studies is that they are not as reliable as studies planned in advance that record data in real time, because they look into data from the past.
+The main problem with case-control studies is that they are not as reliable as planned studies that record data in real time, because they look into data from the past.

 The main limitations of case-control studies are:

-When people answer questions about their previous exposure to certain risk factors exposed to them in the past may not remember them reliably.
-People with a certain disease outcome may be more likely to recall a certain risk factor, even if it did not exist - because participants may be tempted to make their own subjective links.
+When people answer questions about their previous exposure to certain risk factors their ability to recall may be unreliable.
+Compared to people not affected by a condition, individuals with a certain disease outcome may be more likely to recall a certain risk factor, even if it did not exist, because of a temptation to make their own subjective links to explain their condition.

 This bias may be reduced if data about the risk factors - exposure to certain drugs, for example - had been entered into reliable records at the time.
 But this may not be possible for lifestyle factors, for example, because they are usually investigated by questionnaire.

-An illustrative example of recall bias is the difference between asking study participants to recall the weather at the time of the onset of a certain symptom, versus an analysis of scientifically measured weather patterns around the time of a formally recorded diagnosis.
+An example of recall bias is the difference between asking study participants to recall the weather at the time of the onset of a certain symptom, versus an analysis of scientifically measured weather patterns around the time of a formal diagnosis.

 Cause and effect

-Just because an association has been found retrospectively between one thing and another, this does not necessarily mean one thing directly caused the other.
+An association found between a disease and a possible risk does not necessarily mean one factor directly caused the other.

-In fact, a retrospective study - which is not an 'experiment' - can never definitively prove that a link represents a definite cause, as it is not an experiment.
-There are, though, questions that can be used to test the likelihood of a causal relationship - such as whether the association is large in magnitude or whether there is a 'dose response' to increasing levels of the risk factor.
+In fact, a retrospective study can never definitively prove that a link represents a definite cause, as it is not an experiment.
+There are, though, questions that can be used to test the likelihood of a causal relationship, such as the extent of the association or whether there is a 'dose response' to increasing exposure to the risk factor.

-One way of illustrating cause-and-effect limitations is to consider an association found between a cultural factor and a particular health outcome.
-The cultural factor itself - a certain type of exercise, say - may not be the cause of the outcome if some other plausible common factor - a certain food preference, perhaps - is shared by the same cultural group of cases.
+One way of illustrating the limitations of cause-and-effect is to look at associations found between a cultural factor and a particular health effect.
+The cultural factor itself, such as a certain type of exercise, may not be causing the outcome if the same cultural group of cases shares another plausible common factor, such as a certain food preference.

 There are other limitations to case-control studies.
-While they are good at studying rare conditions (because they do not require the many participants that prospective studies need), they are not very good at studying rare risk factors, which call for cohort studies.
+While they are good for studying rare conditions, as they do not require large groups of participants, they are less useful for examining rare risk factors, which are more clearly indicated by cohort studies.

-Finally, case-control studies are unable to examine different levels or types of the disease being investigated.
-They can look at only one outcome, because the definition of a case is set by specific diagnostic criteria against the straightforward question of whether, yes, they had the condition, or no, they did not.
+Finally, case-control studies cannot confirm different levels or types of the disease being investigated.
+They can look at only one outcome because a case is defined by whether they did or did not have the condition.